 Plus Lord Kitchener (you know, the one from the “your country needs you” posters) died just off the coast of Marwick, and you can visit a poignant memorial to him and his crew.
 It’s actually on my favourite coastal walk in Orkney, which leads me on to…

 You’re never far from a beach in Orkney.
 And if Scottish beaches aren’t your thing? (after all, there’s no way you can swim in the sea unless you’re crazy enough to take part in the Boxing Day dip)

 Well, I’d say the rugged coast is pretty spectacular.

 One of the most iconic natural landmarks of Orkney is the Old Man Of Hoy.
-Most people don’t get to see it due to its location, but you pass it if you get the ferry from Scrabster to Stromness.
+Most people don’t get to see it due to its location, but you can pass it if you get the ferry from Scrabster to Stromness.
 Otherwise it’s a moderate hike from Rackwick – and even getting to Rackwick is a journey in itself.

-4. St Magnus Cathedral
+4. St Magnus Cathedral & other Viking history

-Apart from the neolithic sites and perhaps the Old Man Of Hoy, Orkney’s most iconic site is the focal point of the main town, Kirkwall – St Magnus cathedral.
-Founded by Earl Rognvald (pronounced Ronald), building began in 1137 by Vikings and was completed with sandstone.
-It’s free to go in and look around – you can pay tribute to those lost in the Royal Oak torpedo disaster or sit in on one of the services.
+Apart from the neolithic sites and perhaps the Old Man Of Hoy, Orkney’s most iconic site is the focal point of the main town, Kirkwall – St Magnus Cathedral.
+It was founded by Earl Rognvald (pronounced Ronald) as a tribute to his nephew.
+Building began in 1137 by Vikings and was completed with two types of sandstone to give it its unique textured look.

 Northern lights are never guaranteed in Orkney simply due to the fact that it clouds over so often!
 That said, this is one of the few places in the UK that you can regularly experience them in winter.